adamking/QuantumCat/website/README.md

 - **🌊 Growing Ecosystem**: Uniswap, Aerodrome, and thriving memecoin culture
 - **💙 Perfect for Gameplay**: Affordable costs make observe/rebox mechanics viable

+**What is Base L2?** [Base](https://base.org/) is a secure, low-cost Ethereum Layer 2 (L2) blockchain built by Coinbase.
+As an optimistic rollup, Base L2 processes transactions off-chain and settles them on Ethereum, providing the same security while reducing costs by 99.9%.
+[Learn more →](https://docs.base.org/)

-**Base makes QuantumCat possible.
+**Base L2 makes QuantumCat possible.
 Ethereum would be too expensive to play!**

 ## 🚀 Live Demo